-A student may report a bullying incident to any adult they trust and feel safe with.
-If a parent wishes to make a complaint or raise a concern they should contact their child's Form Tutor in the first instance.
+A student may report a bullying incident to any adult they trust and feel safe with or with a student peer counsellor.
+They have been trained to listed to student concerns and refer to a member of staff if necessary.

+If a parent wishes to make a complaint or raise a concern, they should contact their child's Form Tutor in the first instance.